 The powers and duties of the Officers shall be such as the Board may prescribe, in addition to the following specified powers and duties:

 The President shall be the chief executive officer of the Association.
-The President shall be the chair of the Board and shall preside at all meetings of the Board, the Annual Meeting of the Association, the Executive Committee, and the Cabinet.
+The President shall be the Chair of the Board and shall preside at all meetings of the Board, the Annual Meeting of the Association, the Executive Committee, and the Officers.
 The President is an ex officio member of all committees and subcommittees.
 The President serves as one of the six Alumnae/i Association Trustees (see Article XI).

-The two Vice Presidents shall support the work of the President, including oversight of internal matters of the Association and Board, including the orientation process, training, oversight of Directors, effective collaboration with OAAD staff and other College departments.
+The two Vice Presidents shall support the work of the President, including oversight of internal matters of the Association and Board, including the orientation process, training, oversight of Directors, effective collaboration with Advancement staff and other College departments.
 The Vice Presidents shall each serve as the primary liaison to the chairs of several Board committees, as designated by the President.
 In the event of the absence or incapacity of the President, the Vice President who has more seniority on the Board shall exercise the powers and perform the duties of the President.

 The Chair of the Nominating & Governance Committee shall lead the Nominating & Governance Committee (see Article IX, Sec.
 2), and shall also support the Presidents and Vice Presidents on matters of internal Board governance and management.